daxida/lingq/README.md

 cli - Lingq command line scripts.
 ├── get - Get commands.
 │   ├── courses - Get every course from a list of languages.
+│   ├── lesson - Get a lesson from its id.
 │   ├── lessons - Get every lesson from a course id.
 │   ├── images - Get images.
 │   └── words - Get words (LingQs).